Overrided/Fb2.Document/Readme.md

 For more details on implementation and supported scenarios see [API](#API) and [Usage](#Usage) sections.

 ## Usage

+Although file content is `xml`, validation of given file against appropriate `xsd` scheme is not an option as there are LOTS of semi-valid `fb2` files in the wild.

+So, `xsd` scheme validation is ommited.

 As far as file can be read in different ways, `Fb2Document` class provides support for most common scenarios of loading, reading and querying data: